OpenAnnePro/site/src/customization.md

 do much more than this.
 Just check the QMK docs for more info.

 As an example, to make the ESC key produce an "A," switch `KC_ESC` to `KC_A`.

+# Layers

+Layers are defined as different keymaps.
+Check [this section](https://beta.docs.qmk.fm/using-qmk/software-features/feature_layers) of the QMK docs for more info on them.
+This is also how you can create your own custom MAGIC FN key and tap layers.

+# Tap layers

+As what the previous link talks about, LT() is the function to create TAP buttons.
+For more information on them, check out [this section](https://beta.docs.qmk.fm/using-qmk/software-features/tap_hold#tapping-force-hold) of the docs.

+The default keymap also includes a feature where tapping then holding a tap key will repeat the tap keycode.

+Additionally, the MAGIC FN key is FN1 by default.
+You can change it to FN2 or any other layer as needed.
+In fact, you can change the MAGIC FN key to be any key, not just caps lock.

 # KeymapCEditor